Linear inverse problems with nonnegativity constraints: singularity of optimisers: Introduction

-where $D$ is some kind of divergence functional.
+where $D$ is some divergence functional.
 If the noise model is Gaussian, for instance, then $D$ is simply the Euclidean distance, whereas if the noise model is Poisson, $D$ is the Kullback--Leibler divergence.